 I also recommend another short path along the Gatineau River to where it joins the Ottawa River, as indicated by the purple line on the above map.
 More great views to be had, such as this one back up the Gatineau.

-To get home I followed paths that took me around Lac Leamy and along the Ruisseau De La Brasserie Pathway.
-One great advantage to this 15km loop is that it is entirely along bike paths!
+To get back I followed multi-use paths that go around Lac Leamy and along the Ruisseau De La Brasserie Pathway.

 So Happy Birthday OttawaVeloOutaouais!
 Here’s looking forward to many more biking adventures.